-1. The instructor was prepared for or the class session.
+1. The instructor was prepared for the class session.

 YES NO PARTIALLY

-Comments:
+Comments: •

-2. The instructor described the le arning outcomes to students at the e start of the class session.
+2. The instructor described the le earning outcomes to students at the e start of the class session.

 YES NO PARTIALLY

 Comments:

 3. The instructor successfully inte eracted with students.

 YES NO PARTIALLY

-Comments:
+Comments: •

-The instructor facilitated stude ent-to-student interaction to achiev e instructional objectives.
+4. The instructor facilitated stude ent-to-student interaction to achiev e instructional objectives.

 YES NO PARTIALLY

 Comments:

-5. The instructor employed meth ods to facilitate active learning.
+5. The instructor employed methods to facilitate active learning.

 YES NO PARTIALLY

-Comments:
+Comments: •

-The instructor employed metion evaluating, creating).
 The instructor employed methods to develop students' high order cognitive skills (e.g. analyzing, evaluating, creating).

 YES NO PARTIALLY

 Comments:

-7. The instructor employed meti hods to target a variety of student le arning styles.
+7. The instructor employed me thods to target a variety of student le earning styles.

 YES NO PARTIALLY

 Comments:

-The instructor effectively used achieve instructional objective d support materials (e.g., technology es. , media, handouts, etc.) to
+The instructor effectively use achieve instructional objection ed support materials (e.g., technolog ves. y, media, handouts, etc.) to

 YES NO PARTIALLY

 Comments:

-9. The stated learning outcomes were achieved.
+9. The stated learning outcome s were achieved.

 YES NO PARTIALLY

 Comments:

-previous and to upcoming lea arning outcomes for the class session rning outcomes, and communicated ard, on the chalkboard, in the syllabu to students, both verbally and in
+10. The instructor summarized learning outcomes for the class session, explained how they connect to previous and to upcoming learning outcomes, and communicated to students, both verbally and in writing (e.g. through Blackboard, on the chalkboard, in the syllabus), the assignments due for the next class session(s).

 YES NO PARTIALLY

 Comments:

-11. Within the categories of (1) instructional design, (2) instructional delivery, (3) instructional effectiveness, and (4) instructional expertise, identify a total of 3-5 specific instances where the instructor exceeded expectations.
-(If the instructor did not exceed expectations in any of the four areas, please note that.)
-Comments: 12.
-Within the categories of (1) instructional design, (2) instructional delivery, (3) instructional effectiveness, and (4) instructional expertise, identify a total of 3-5 specific teaching behaviors the instructor could improve upon.
-(Note: A behavior targeted for improvement does not necessarily indicate subpar performance; instead, it may indicate the potential to further develop an excellence.)
-Comments:
+effectiveness, and (4 es of (1) instructional design, (2) instructional delivery, (3) instructional 4) instructional expertise, identify a total of 3-5 specific instances where the d expectations.
+(If the instructor did not exceed expectations in any of the for hat.)
+Comments: effectiveness, and (4 instructor could imp es of (1) instructional design, (2) instructional delivery, (3) instructional 4) instructional expertise, identify a total of 3-5 specific teaching behaviors to prove upon.
+(Note: A behavior targeted for improvement does not necessar excellence.) formance; instead, it may indicate the potential to further develop an Comments: